Food truck: Gourmet trucks

+Food truck rallies

-Food truck rallies and food truck parks are also growing in popularity in the US.
-At rallies, people can find their favorite trucks all in one place and as well provide a means for a variety of diverse cultures to come together and find a common ground over a love for food.
-On August 31, 2013, Tampa hosted the world's largest food truck rally, with 99 trucks attending.
+Food truck rallies and food truck parks are also growing in popularity in the United States, wherein multiple food trucks gather in one location, usually in cooperation with each other, with the goal of attracting business through the variety offered.
+On August 31, 2013, Tampa, Florida hosted the world's largest food truck rally, with 99 trucks attending.
 The Tampa Rally broke its own record by bringing together 121 food trucks in 2014.
-Chicago Food Truck Festival hosts over 40 trucks each year with 60,000 guests participating over two days in Chicago.
-And food truck parks, offering permanent locations, are found in urban and suburban areas across the US.
+The Chicago Food Truck Festival hosts over 40 trucks each year with 60,000 guests participating over two days in Chicago.
+Food truck parks, offering permanent locations, are found in urban and suburban areas across the US.